-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors") of Aqua America, Inc. ("Aqua America" or the "Company") to be used at the Annual Meeting of Shareholders to be held Thursday, May 13, 2010 and at any adjournments or postponements thereof ("2010 Annual Meeting" or the "meeting").
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors" or the "Board") of Aqua America, Inc. ("Aqua America" or the "Company") to be used at the Annual Meeting of Shareholders to be held Thursday, May 12, 2011 and at any adjournments or postponements thereof ("2011 Annual Meeting") or the "meeting").

 The cost of soliciting proxies will be paid by the Company, which has arranged for reimbursement, at the rate suggested by the New York Stock Exchange, of brokerage houses, nominees, custodians and fiduciaries for the forwarding of proxy materials to the beneficial owners of shares held of record.
-In addition, the Company has retained The Altman Group to assist in the solicitation of proxies from (i) brokers, bank nominees and other institutional holders, and (ii) individual holders of record.
-The fee paid to The Altman Group for normal proxy solicitation is an amount not to exceed \$3,500 plus expenses, which will be paid by the Company.
+In addition, the Company has retained Alliance Advisors LLC to assist in the solicitation of proxies from (i) brokers, bank nominees and other institutional holders, and (ii) individual holders of record.
+The fee paid to Alliance Advisors LLC for normal proxy solicitation is an amount not to exceed \$4,500 plus expenses, which will be paid by the Company.
 Directors, officers and regular employees of the Company may solicit proxies, although no compensation will be paid by the Company for such efforts.

-The Notice of Annual Meeting of Shareholders, this proxy statement and Annual Report to Shareholders for the year ended December 31, 2009, including financial statements and other information with respect to the Company and its subsidiaries (the "Annual Report"), are being sent electronically to those shareholders of record as of March 15, 2010 who requested electronic delivery of these materials and mailed by standard mail, to all other shareholders of record as of March 15, 2010, for the first time on or about April 2, 2010.
-Additional copies of the Annual Report may be obtained by writing to the Company at the address and in the manner set forth under "Additional Information" on page 50.
+The Notice of Annual Meeting of Shareholders, this proxy statement and Annual Report to Shareholders for the year ended December 31, 2010, including financial statements and other information with respect to the Company and its subsidiaries (the "Annual Report"), are being sent electronically to those shareholders of record as of March 14, 2011 who requested electronic delivery of these materials and mailed by standard mail, to all other shareholders of record as of March 14, 2011, for the first time on or about April 1, 2011.
+Additional copies of the Annual Report may be obtained by writing to the Company at the address and in the manner set forth under "Additional Information" on page 58.